Greg LaFleur

-Gregory Louis LaFleur (born September 16, 1958) is a former American football tight end in the National Football League.
-LaFleur was selected in the third round by the Philadelphia Eagles out of Louisiana State University in the 1981 NFL Draft.
-LaFleur has also been a member of the Indianapolis Colts and St. Louis Cardinals.
+Gregory Louis LaFleur (born September 16, 1958) is an American former professional football player who was a tight end in the National Football League (NFL).
+LaFleur was selected in the third round by the Philadelphia Eagles out of Louisiana State University in the 1981 NFL draft.
+LaFleur was also a member of the Indianapolis Colts and St. Louis Cardinals.
 He had career statistics of 64 Receptions and 3 Touchdowns.
 He is the father of former NBA center Robert Sacre.
+His youngest son Greyson LaFleur is a linebacker at College of the Desert.